IGSQ/IGSQ-JavaBot/README.md

  - [x] Custom Task object to hold task info
  - [x] Refactor json objects to remove 'Json' prefix
  - [x] Report into JSON (punishment) with helper cache method
+ - [x] GuildConfig to take something (Guild) as input to fetch the channels and check for null prior to getting (its far easier to check on the other side)
+ - [x] Jsonify logging including prefix detection
+ - [x] Use optionals for Json (didnt work out)
 ### **TeaEyes**
 None!

 ### **arynxd**
  - [ ] Redo Channel / Role / User / Emote/Emoji parsing - into CommandContext (JDA internal checker)
+ - [ ] Complex args parser ^
  ```
     public static long parseSnowflake(String input)
     {